A Beginner’s Guide to Asset Allocation

 What Is Efficient Frontier Theory?

-The Efficient Frontier Theory (EFT) is the quantitative basis of MPT.
+The Efficient Frontier Theory (EFT) is the quantitative basis of Modern Portfolio Theory (MPT).
 It is the idea of having a set of portfolios that optimize returns and minimize risk to create an optimal portfolio, or an efficient portfolio, based on a quantitative, mathematical analysis.

 Keep in mind that MPT and EFT assume that investors are always going to choose the least risky portfolio option given the return they are seeking, which may not always be true.
 Learning about many different strategies and understanding the different asset allocation models may help you decide what strategy best fits your goals.